 Viral infections such as hepatitis and HIV are also an outcome of smoking heroin, though the risk of developing these diseases is more common among intravenous heroin users.

 Black tar heroin is a rock-like form of the drug that can be smoked, although it is more commonly injected.
-Smoking black tar heroin can cause drowsiness, respiratory depression and addiction.
+Smoking black tar heroin can cause drowsiness, respiratory depression and and other signs of heroin use.

 The risk of accidental overdose is much lower when smoking heroin than when injecting the drug.
 But overdose can still occur after inhaling heroin because the drug suppresses breathing.
 If left untreated, heroin overdose can lead to death.